Focus on the Family: Football advertisements

 In 2010, Focus on the Family bought ad time during Super Bowl XLIV to air a commercial featuring Heisman Trophy winning Florida Gators quarterback Tim Tebow and his mother, Pam.
 In the ad, Pam described Tim as a "miracle baby" who "almost didn't make it into this world", and further elaborated that "with all our family's been through, we have to be tough" (after which Pam was promptly tackled by Tim).
 The ad directed viewers to the organization's website.

 Women's rights groups asked CBS not to air the then-unseen ad, arguing that it was divisive.
 Planned Parenthood released a video response of its own featuring fellow NFL player Sean James.
-The claim that Tebow's family chose not to perform an abortion was also widely criticized; critics felt that the claim was implausible because it would be unlikely for doctors to recommend the procedure because abortion is illegal in the Philippines.
+The claim that Tebow's family chose not to perform an abortion was also widely criticized; critics felt that the claim was implausible because it would be unlikely for doctors to recommend the procedure because abortion is illegal in the Philippines, where Tebow was born.
 CBS's decision to run the ad was also criticized for deviating from its past policy to reject advocacy-type ads during the Super Bowl, including ads by left-leaning groups such as PETA, MoveOn.org and the United Church of Christ (which wanted to run an ad that was pro-same-sex marriage).
 However, CBS stated that "we have for some time moderated our approach to advocacy submissions after it became apparent that our stance did not reflect public sentiment or industry norms on the issue."

 Focus on the Family produced another commercial which ran during the second quarter of the January 14, 2012 Denver Broncos-New England Patriots AFC Divisional Playoff broadcast on CBS, featuring children reciting the Bible verse John 3:16.
 The ad did not generate nearly the amount of controversy that surrounded the Super Bowl commercial.
 It did gain some national media attention, and president Jim Daly stated in a press release that its purpose was to "help everyone understand some numbers are more important than the ones on the scoreboard."

 Recognition and awards

 In 2008, Dobson's Focus on the Family program was nominated for induction into the National Radio Hall of Fame.
 Nominations were made by the 157 members of the Hall of Fame and voting on inductees was handed over to the public using online voting.
 The nomination drew the ire of gay rights activists, who launched efforts to have the program removed from the nominee list and to vote for other nominees to prevent Focus from winning.
 However, on July 18, 2008, it was announced that the program had won and would be inducted into the Radio Hall of Fame in a ceremony on November 8, 2008.
-Truth Wins Out, a gay rights group, protested the ceremony with over 300 protesters.
+Truth Wins Out, a gay rights group, protested against the ceremony with over 300 protesters.